• Skip to primary navigation

 What is Harm Reduction?

-This section is copied from Human Rights Watch’s article: “We Know What to Do, Harm Reduction and Human Rights in North Carolina,” with permission by Human Rights Watch.
+This section is copied from Human Rights Watch’s article: “We Know What to Do, Harm Reduction and Human Rights in North Carolina,” with permission from Human Rights Watch.
 Harm reduction is a way of preventing disease and promoting health that “meets people where they are” rather than making judgments about where they should be in terms of their personal health and lifestyle.
-Accepting that not everyone is ready or able to stop risky or illegal behavior, harm reduction focuses on promoting scientifically proven ways of mitigating health risks associated with drug use and other high risk behaviors, including condom distribution, access to sterile syringes, medications for opioid dependence such as methadone and buprenorphine, and overdose prevention.
+Accepting that not everyone is ready or able to stop risky or illegal behavior, harm reduction focuses on promoting scientifically proven ways of mitigating health risks associated with drug use and other high-risk behaviors, including condom distribution, access to sterile syringes, medications for opioid dependence such as methadone and buprenorphine, and overdose prevention.

 Emphasizing public health and human rights, harm reduction programs provide essential health information and services while respecting individual dignity and autonomy.
 For drug users, harm reduction recognizes that many drug users are either unable or unwilling to stop, do not need treatment, or are not ready for treatment at a given time.
 Harm reduction programs focus on limiting the risks and harms associated with unsafe drug use, which is linked to serious adverse health consequences, including HIV transmission, viral hepatitis, and death from overdose.

-Harm reduction programs have been shown to lower HIV risk and hepatitis transmission, prevent overdose, and provide a gateway to drug treat- ment programs for drug users by offering information and assistance in a non-judgmental manner.
+Harm reduction programs have been shown to lower HIV risk and hepatitis transmission, prevent overdose and provide a gateway to drug treatment programs for drug users by offering information and assistance in a non-judgmental manner.
 Harm reduction also protects law enforcement officers from needlestick injuries—accidental pricks to the skin from handling hypodermic needles.
 By providing safe disposal of injection equipment, harm reduction programs reduce the number of contaminated syringes circulating in a community.

 Important Principles of Harm Reduction Programs include: